beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 ● Multiples times encoded data normalization

-Some attacks are based on encode two or more entry, with the same or different coding system to overcome "naive" normalization normalizing once.
+Some attacks are based on encoding two or more times the input, with the same or different coding system to overcome "naive" normalization schemes.

 ```java
 <script>alert('XSS');</script>